 Despite being a decidedly one-sided battle, the free miners are the ones who put up the longest fight against the Formic ship, and Jukes mining ships were the ones who took down smaller fighters in Earth's orbit.
 In the Ender's Game audioplay, Graff mentions that the miners have since never let the fleet forget this, which is why the IF keeps all the coolest toys for itself.

 Attack Drone: The first successful attack on the Formic mothership is performed using automated Jukes, Ltd., Vanguard prospector drones refitted with gravity lasers.
-All but one of the drones are shot down by the mothership's turret.
-The remaining drone takes out the turret and damages the ship but is destroyed by "gamma plasma" emitters.
+All but one of the drones are shot down by the mothership's turrets.
+The remaining drone takes out some of the turrets and damages the ship but is destroyed by "gamma plasma" emitters before the gravity field can become strong enough to rip the mothership apart.

 Each drone costs the company a fortune, and the glasers are even more expensive.